-Foreign Currency Risk Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment or a deposit.
-The Agency does not have exposure to foreign currency risk.
+Foreign Currency Risk Foreign currency risk is the risk that changes in foreign exchange rates will adversely affect the fair value of an investment.
+The Agency does not have investments denominated in foreign currencies, and thus does not have exposure to foreign currency risk.